MontanaFlossCo/FlintDemo-iOS/README.md

 1. Create a series of documents on one device, giving them useful text in the content so you can see which is which, using some unique words
 2. Go to the home screen, pull down for search, and type in some of those "unique words" or "Flint demo" to see the documents
 3. Tap a document to open the app on that document

+### To test Siri

+1. On your device or simulator, go to Settings > Developer and turn on the debugging options to show all recent shortcuts
+2. Create at least one document in the app with a simple title like "Testing"
+3. Pull down to search with Siri and see recent activities and shortcuts listed, there will be "Open Testing" which is an activity, and "Get document with name "Testing"".
+The latter is the intent-based shortcut.
+Tap to show the contents of the note in Siri.
+4. Alternatively, in the FlintDemo app you can view a note and tap the "Add to Siri" button at the top right to add a voice shortcut that will open the app at that document.